 These differences and fluctuations cause the age of carbon allocated to metabolism to differ from the age of stored NSC.
 NSC transit time is the age of carbon from when it enters the tree until it is allocated to other carbon sinks (e.g., respiration, growth).
 Thus, the average mean age of NSC in a tree is expected to differ from the average NSC mean transit time (16, 31–33).
 The transient response of the ratio between the NSC mean age and mean transit time, caused by changes in the age composition of stored and accessed NSC, may integrate the NSC dynamics of trees over time and its responses to multiple stressors.

 Under a positive carbon balance, trees allocate younger carbon to metabolism, typically 1 to 5 years old (11, 22, 23, 34).
 When trees face a negative carbon balance, they access carbon reserves to sustain their metabolism and survive (11, 13).
-As disturbances or stress progress, the contribution of old reserves to metabolic functions increases, reflected in the NSC transit time (16, 35, 36).
+As disturbances or stress progresses, the contribution of old reserves to metabolic functions increases, reflected in the NSC transit time (16, 35, 36).
 NSC transit time would become progressively older as much as the age composition of the available reserves allows it.
-This progression towards older NSC transit time helps us understand how fast trees can access their reserves and for how long carbon reserves in trees remain available, helping us to better understand transient responses of NSC ages in trees in response to environmental changes.
+This progression towards older NSC transit time reflects how fast trees can access their reserves and for how long carbon reserves in trees remain available, helping us to better understand transient responses of NSC ages in trees in response to environmental changes.

 Then, the ratio between the NSC mean transit time and the NSC mean age at a given time may help us to estimate how much of the long term reserves contribute to tree metabolism, relative to the NSC turnover times of individual trees.
 For trees with fast NSC turnover, this ratio remains close to 1, indicating that reserves would not last long under stress.
 When trees have slower NSC turnover time, they may have older reserves and very small values of the NSC age ratio.
 Under stress, these trees' transit time increases, bringing the ratio closer to 1, indicating reliance on old storage to maintain metabolic functions.
 When this ration nears 1, it may indicate carbon reserve exhaustion, signaling tree vulnerability to future disturbances.